-7.02.13: Is there documented evidence that all plant workers have attended a preventive control training, including training for workers directly involved with preventive controls?
+6.02.12: Is there documented evidence that all plant workers have attended a HACCP training, including training for CCP operators?

-Total compliance (10 points): All site workers should receive basic preventive control overview training i.e. what are preventive controls, and what are the preventive controls on site.
+Total compliance (10 points): All site workers should receive basic HACCP overview training i.e. what is HACCP, the 7 principles, and what are the CCPs on site.
 Basic training might form part of the new hire orientation package.
-Workers should be specially trained for their function(s) and include the operations they are responsible for.
-Senior management should also receive training (preventive controls requires "buy in" from all levels).
-Records of training should be kept and also certificates, where relevant.
-All workers should be trained to understand the preventive controls and the plan implemented in the facility.
+CCP operators should be specially trained for their function(s) and include the operations they are responsible for.
+Senior management should also receive training (HACCP requires "buy in" from all levels).
+Records of training should be kept and also certificates where relevant.
+All workers should be trained to understand the principles of HACCP and the plan implemented in the facility.
 Training should be scheduled on a regular basis and documented.
 The training should be tailored to the people and their positions within the company.
+HACCP team member training is scored under 6.01.02.

-- Not all plant workers are trained in preventive controls (but all key operators and majority of workers have been trained). - Senior management has not received preventive control training. - Single/isolated instance(s) of omissions or incorrect data in the records.
+- Not all plant workers are trained in HACCP (but all key operators and majority of workers have been trained). - Senior management has not received HACCP training. - Single/isolated instance(s) of omissions or incorrect data in the records.

-- Workers have not been trained in their specific functions. - Numerous instances of omissions or incorrect data in the records.
+- One or more CCP operators have not been trained in their specific functions. - Numerous instances of omissions or incorrect data in the records.